Campaign of the Month: June 2014

 During the initial operations in planning for the Small War, the islands were left alone, mostly to keep interest away from its facilities, but after the conflict on Islas Brasilera, all its military forces that survived the fight were relocated to Ascension Airfield, and the islands became its only remaining possession off the mainland.
 The remaining military interests mostly lost interest in the site, but as San Marcos interests in the islands waned, the navy took an especial interest, seizing control, and making the islands an almost serene stronghold of order in the world, forgotten by most everyone.

-Today, the remnants of the San Marcos navy hold to the islands, while their senior officers determine the future of its few thousand civilians.
+Today, a remnant of the San Marcos military hold to the islands, while their senior officers along with the Legislative Council, works closely with advisers from San Isabel and Sangria to determine the future of its few thousand citizens.